Cohon University Center Policies

 Any violation of this policy may result in fines levied against an individual or organization.
 This policy may be amended or revised as deemed necessary by Cohon Center staff.

 External organizations whose primary purpose is education or community service may request the use of space in the Jared L. Cohon University Center by contacting the Scheduling Office.
-Outside organizations will be charged a fee for the use of the space.
+Outside organizations need to use CMU Conference and Event Services and will be charged a fee for the use of the space.

-Vendors seeking to use table space within or outside the Cohon Center should also contact the Scheduling Office.
+Vendors seeking to use table space within or outside the Cohon Center should also contact the Scheduling Office or Conference and Event Services.
 Vendors will be charged a fee for each day of table rental.

 Requests for the use of space will be accepted and confirmed up to one year in advance.